 area of the box.
 Follow record pattern as example.

 - Microfilm: Be sure to check in on microfilm checkin record.

 - Government documents: identify by location, sudoc number in upper

 righthand corner of cover or record notes.
 NOTE:

 separate statistics to include both state and federal numbers. (added

 - Indexes: See check notes for instructions with each title.

-If not checked in, leave on shelf by Stephanie.
-Ultimately all indexes
+If not checked in, leave on shelf by Kathy.
+Ultimately all indexes go to

 - Backbuys: Watch for TTB notes in checkin.
 Give backbuy